WindMillCode/Judima-Framework/README.md

 ### app.component.ts
 * this is where angular intends for the application to initalize so judima uses it here
-* app initalizion partly occurs here however, everything that cannot be expressed in terms of judima are async executed here such as the loading of 3rd party scripts , global variables, navigation logic, and component configuration.component configuration is required to help judima work but the main concept is setting a data object for a component whether it was required to express judima features or not. the intent is for non-judima code to be maintained here and in the ryber,however judima is flexible make as many exceptions as you wish
+* app initalizion partly occurs here however, everything that cannot be expressed in terms of judima are async executed here such as the loading of 3rd party scripts , global variables, navigation logic, and component configuration.
+Component configuration is required to help judima work but the main concept is setting a data object for a component whether it was required to express judima features or not. the intent is for non-judima code to be maintained here and in the ryber,however judima is flexible make as many exceptions as you wish

 ### customExports.ts
 * judima utility library,